oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_inventory.rst

                                                                                             </div>
                                                                     </td>
                                                 <td>
                                             <div>Host naming format to use.
 Use &#x27;fqdn&#x27; to list hosts using the instance&#x27;s Fully Qualified Domain Name (FQDN).
 These FQDNs are resolvable within the VCN using the VCN resolver specified through the subnet&#x27;s DHCP options.
 Please see https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Concepts/dns.htm for more details.
 Use &#x27;public_ip&#x27; to list hosts using public IP address.
 Use &#x27;private_ip&#x27; to list hosts using private IP address.
+Use &#x27;display_name&#x27; to list hosts using display_name of the Instances. &#x27;display_name&#x27; cannot be used when fetch_db_hosts is True.
 By default, hosts are listed using public IP address. hostname_format_preferences and hostname_format cannot be used together</div>
                                                         </td>
             </tr>
                                 <tr>